If you want to give custom behaviors to things in Burrow, this is how you do it. You should have a good understanding of

 Beware that later versions of the game may deprecate some of these functions.
 Don't get too attached to anything until I formally release the game, and we hit version 1.0!

-All scripts must have a start(state), update(state,time), and interact(state) function.
+All scripts can have a start(state), update(state,time), and interact(state) function.
 Burrow's scripting engine will run these functions at the appropriate time.

 start() will be called once, when the level loads. update() will be called every frame. interact() will be called when the object is interacted with by the player.

 Stubs of these methods are provided for you when you create a new script.
 The "state" argument is a table provided to each of the these functions.
-Each of the above named functions must return this table as well.
+Each of the above named functions may return this table as well.

 The "state" table passed to each of the special functions has only three keys - "transform", "data", and "creative" (...and optionally "get_child", but don't use that right now, it's not really stable)

 Let's start with the "data" key.
 It returns a table you can use to persist data in the object.